Bones and Harmony

 The writer of Hebrews speaks of parishioners’ wholesome relationships with their pastoral leaders in Hebrews 13:17.

 at home, and in society.
 As Ogden says, “The broken world we live in needs a called army to address the enormous pain

 (21).
 That army will be set free only as the relationship between the pastor and a church’s leadership “become

 conformed to the biblical description of ministry” (85).

 the lay leadership of many churches without biblical harmony desires pastors who can do the ministry instead of leading them

 in the ministry of all Christians.
 Such a passive church becomes an audience and not a body.
 Then the audience becomes the

 critic of the latest pastoral performance.
 Ogden confronts such an unhealthy attitude by stating “the biblical emphasis

 is not on the ‘omnicompetent’ pastor, but a ‘multigifted’ body” (75).
 Divided churches and churches

 with pseudo harmony frequently abuse their pastors by “cutting their salary or slicing away at their integrity with

-Balance in Ministry
+4. Balance in Ministry

 Loving congregations also harmonize the biblical principles of the Church’s ministry for the sake of balance.